-We don’t recommend using a will kit, use a qualified legal professional.
+We don’t recommend members use a will kit, instead they should use a qualified legal professional.
 On-base legal officers will draft simple wills for full-time ADF members for free.
-Wills should be reviewed regularly and update it if necessary when personal circumstances change.
+Wills should be reviewed regularly and updated if necessary when personal circumstances change.

-A Power of Attorney (POA) gives someone the power to act on your behalf.
-That means they can make financial decisions, buy or dispose of assets, operate bank accounts, etc., as if they were you.
+When you grant someone a POA, you are giving them the power to manage your money on your behalf.
+That means they can operate your bank accounts, buy or dispose of assets, and make financial decisions as if they were you.

 It’s important that members understand the implications of granting someone a POA, it’s a significant amount of power and responsibility to hand someone, so it should only be given to someone they really trust.